 It is 6 kilometers from the source to their neighborhood.
 After much effort, the water committee leaders secured a donation from the city of 13 rolls of 2 inch diameter hose but that was only a small part of what they needed.
 The people are very poor in this neighborhood so it had been a feat when they managed to save enough money to build the original water system.
 Since then the price of materials has gone up so much that replacing the rest of the damaged hose has been beyond their reach.

 But not having access to water was an emergency that they had to find a way to address.
 They patched what sections of hose they could salvage with plastic bags and strips of rubber inner tube.
-The majority of the long water line had to be replaced so they purchased smaller diameter hose to make up the rest of the distance.
-At present, the water begins to flow through a 2 inch hose for 1.3 kilometers where it is reduced into a section of 1.5 inch hose.
-Then the flow is reduced again into a longer section of 1 inch hose for the remaining kilometers until it reaches the community.
+The majority of the long water line had to be replaced so they purchased a smaller diameter hose to make up the rest of the distance.
+At present, the water begins to flow through a 2-inch hose for 1.3 kilometers where it is reduced into a section of 1.5-inch hose.
+Then the flow is reduced again into a longer section of 1-inch hose for the remaining kilometers until it reaches the community.
 The resulting amount of water reaching each household is seriously inadequate, causing them to have to make do for long periods with only a small amount of water for daily use.

-Typically, people fashion connectors out of smaller hose that they insert into each end of hose they need to join.
-They wrap these junctures with inner tube.
+Typically, people fashion connectors out of a smaller hose that they insert into each end of the hose they need to join.
+They wrap these junctures with an inner tube.
 This inadequate system constantly breaks down when the pressure forces joints to explode and disconnect at the junctions.
 Sometimes debris clogs the junctions and the pressure builds up until joints burst higher up the mountain.
-The men have to continually spend whole days searching for the leaks along the 6 kilometer stretch through the rugged mountains.
+The men have to continually spend whole days searching for the leaks along the 6-kilometer stretch through the rugged mountains.
 It is a tremendous loss of time that could be spent on more productive activities.

 This project is to build a water system to serve the needs of the community.

 The members of the Barrio Union Buenavista water association own the rights to two perineal springs.
 These streams are joined with a small cement basin/tank to which they have connected their hose.
-They have asked for 40 rolls of 2 inch polyduct hose to replace 4 kilometers of their water line.
-This will be used to replace the old hose and upgrade the entire system to heavy duty hose of consistent diameter and good durability.
-The hose has a 10 year guarantee from the manufacturer while the life of the material is decades.
+They have asked for 40 rolls of 2-inch polyduct hose to replace 4 kilometers of their water line.
+This will be used to replace the old hose and upgrade the entire system to the heavy-duty hose of consistent diameter and good durability.
+The hose has a 10-year guarantee from the manufacturer while the life of the material is decades.